Caitlin Clark

 About Me

-My current research focuses on the possible protective effects of the sourdough microbiome on gluten-mediated intestinal pathologies.
-Previously, I worked on chocolate fermentation and post-harvest processing techniques.
-I hope to build a career in the precision fermentation industry.
+I moved on to my Ph.D at Colorado State University, where I was a member of the Food Structure and Function Lab.
+My doctoral research focused on the possible protective effects of the sourdough microbiome on gluten-mediated intestinal pathologies.
+For my Masters, I worked on chocolate fermentation and post-harvest processing techniques.

 Click to see my full CV